Codersintu/Typescript/src/index1.md

-What is typescript?
+What is typescript?.
 TypeScript is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 <!-- ************************************* -->

-Where/How does typescript code run?
+Where/How does typescript code run?.
 Typescript code never runs in your browser.
 Your browser can only understand javascript.
 Javascript is the runtime language (the thing that actually runs in your browser/nodejs runtime) Typescript is something that compiles down to javascript